Our School Family

 We want the same things that you want for your child.
 In order to achieve this, we rely on our home-school partnership.
 We encourage parents and carers to get involved in the life of the school and the children’s educational journey.
 After looking through our website and reading our prospectus please come and see for yourself all that we have to offer you and your child.

-At Leonard Stanley C of E Primary School we aspire to “Love, Laugh and Learn…for Life!”
+At Leonard Stanley C of E Primary School we embraced the ethos of “Loving and Learning for Life, as Jesus Taught Us”

 WHAT IS A CHURCH OF ENGLAND (AIDED) SCHOOL?